treneff/portfolio-react/README.md

 # Portfolio Website George Trenev

-A React JS application with the aim to present the projects I've worked on so far and utilise good practices in acessibility, SEO and performance.
-Currently in the process optimising performance to enable score of 100 on all of those categories with Google Lighthouse.
+A React JS application with the aim to present the projects I've worked on so far and utilise good practices in acessibility, SEO and performance. <br>
+Disclaimer: Currently in the process optimising performance to enable score of 100 on all of those categories with Google Lighthouse.

 ## Contents